The Ideal Setting to Pursue Environmental Law

 General Counsel, Miami Waterkeeper

--One of the most unique ecosystems in the world, the Florida Everglades National Park is only about 30 minutes from campus.
+-One of the most unique ecosystems in the world, the 3rd largest U.S. national park, the largest subtropical wetland ecosystem in North America, and the largest mangrove ecosystem in Western Hemisphere, the Florida Everglades National Park is only about 30 minutes from campus.

 -South Florida has the only living tropical reef in the continental U.S.